-Do not place combustible material on or against the furnace cabinet or within 6 inches of the vent pipe.
+Do not place combustible material on or against the furnace cabinet or within 6 inches of the vent pipe (for B-vent use the recommended clearance).
 Do not place combustible materials, including gasoline and any other flammable vapors and liquids, in the vicinity of the furnace.